Terminator 2: Judgment Day: Development

-The Terminator had been a surprise hit, earning $78.4 million against its $6.4 million budget, confirming Schwarzenegger's status as a lead actor and making director James Cameron a credible director.
-Schwarzenegger expressed interest in a sequel, saying "I always felt we should continue the story ...
-I told [Cameron] that right after we finished the first film."
-Cameron said Schwarzenegger had always been more enthusiastic about a sequel than he was, because he had said everything he wanted to with the original.
+The Terminator (1984) had been a surprise hit, earning $78.4 million against its $6.4 million budget, confirming Arnold Schwarzenegger's status as a lead actor and establishing James Cameron as a mainstream director.
+Schwarzenegger expressed interest in a sequel, saying, "I always felt we should continue the story ...
+I told [Cameron] that right after we finished the first film".
+Cameron said Schwarzenegger had always been more enthusiastic about a sequel than he was, because Cameron considered the original a complete story.

-Discussions to make a sequel stalled until 1989, in part due to Cameron's work on other films such as Aliens (1986) and The Abyss (1989), but also due to a fallout with rights holder Hemdale Film Corporation.
-Hemdale co-founder John Daly had attempted to alter the ending of The Terminator against Cameron's wishes, nearly resulting in a physical confrontation.
-A sequel, however, could not be made without Hemdale's approval; Cameron had surrendered 50% of his rights to the company to get The Terminator made.
+Discussions to make a sequel stalled until 1989, in part owing to Cameron's work on other films such as Aliens (1986) and The Abyss (1989), but also because of a dispute with rights holder Hemdale Film Corporation.
+Hemdale co-founder John Daly, against Cameron's wishes, had attempted to alter the ending of The Terminator, nearly resulting in a physical confrontation.
+A sequel could not be made without Hemdale's approval as Cameron had surrendered 50% of his rights to the company to get The Terminator made.
 Cameron had also sold half of the remaining stake to his ex-wife Gale Anne Hurd, producer and co-writer on the first film, for $1 following their 1989 divorce.
 By 1990, Hemdale was being sued by Cameron, Schwarzenegger, Hurd, and special-effects artist Stan Winston for unpaid profits from The Terminator.

-Schwarzenegger, aware Hemdale was experiencing financial difficulties, persuaded Carolco Pictures to pursue the purchase of The Terminator rights, having worked with the independent film studio on the big-budget, science-fiction film Total Recall (1990).
-Owner Mario Kassar described the rights acquisition as the most-difficult deal Carolco ever conducted.
+Schwarzenegger, aware Hemdale was experiencing financial difficulties, convinced Carolco Pictures to purchase the film rights to The Terminator, having worked with the independent film studio on the big-budget science fiction film Total Recall (1990).
+Owner Mario Kassar described the rights acquisition as the most difficult deal Carolco ever conducted.
 He accepted a $10 million offer for Hemdale's share, considering it a sum fabricated to ward him off, and paid Hurd $5 million for her share.
-Prior to development, the total cost of the acquisition came to $17 million after factoring in incidental costs.
+Prior to development, the total cost of the acquisition rose to $17 million after factoring in incidental costs.

-Kassar told Cameron that in order to recoup his investment, the film would proceed with or without him, offering Cameron $6 million to be involved and write the script.
+Kassar told Cameron that in order to recoup his investment, the film would proceed with or without him, and offered Cameron $6 million to be involved and write the script.
 The film would become a collaboration between several production studios: Carolco, Le Studio Canal+, Cameron's Lightstorm Entertainment, and Hurd's Pacific Western Productions.
-The minimum estimated cost to produce Terminator 2 was $60million, dwarfing the $6.5million budget of the first film, but Kassar called it a "ghost" number; he was aware the figure would increase because of Cameron's previous work.
-News sources labeled Terminator 2 the most-expensive independent film ever and predicted it would "bankrupt Carolco".
-However, Kassar claimed to have secured 110% of the budget funding needed through pre-sales to markets outside the US, as well as television, home-video, and theatrical distribution rights.
-The studio also had an existing US distribution deal with TriStar Pictures for a set percentage of the budget – an estimated $4million.
-TriStar stipulated that the film be ready for release by May 27, 1991, Memorial Day.
+The studio also had an existing U.S. distribution deal with TriStar Pictures, which stipulated that the film be ready for release by May 27, 1991, Memorial Day.